whereiskurt/gopherit/00-newapp-template/README.md

 ```
 These JSON structures are defined in `pkg\acme\json.go` and are what the ACME HTTP API return.

-While ACME's data structure and JSON schema is useful for their purposes - it's imcompleted for our application's needs.
+While ACME's data structure and JSON schema is useful for their purposes - it's incomplete for our application's needs.
 A much more useful structure for our application (listing `Gophers` and their `Things`) looks like this:
 ```
   package adapter
   type Gopher struct {